LaurentEsingle/LaurentEsingle.github.io/index.markdown

 ---

-<div align="center"><h1>vQuery</h1></div>
+<div align="center"><h1>veeQuery</h1></div>

 <div align="center">
-vQuery is a web application for querying databases and files, exploring data, manipulating data, creating charts and exporting data to other systems.<br>
+veeQuery is a web application for querying databases and files, exploring data, manipulating data, creating charts and exporting data to other systems.<br>
-vQuery runs in a container and can be easily deployed and scaled up.
+veeQuery runs in a container and can be easily deployed and scaled up.
 It can be set up on a laptop, a server or multi-server platform.<br><br>
 It is a convenient tool for Data Analysts, Data Engineers, Business Analysts and Developers.<br>
 It also provides a no-code interface for non-technical users.<br><br>
-This version of vQuery is <b>free</b>.
+This version of veeQuery is <b>free</b>.
 The container image can be downloaded from Docker hub.<br>
 For more information about the features of the free version please visit "About" tab.
 </div>
 <p></p>